-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional work Identified and policies on internal control with achieving the objectives.
-Audit PlanAudit Reports Evaluating and monitoring the authority's risk management and internal control on a regular basis.
-Audit Plan Risk Management Policy and Strategy reviewed annually Progress Reports presented to the Audit Panel Annual Report from Head of Risk Management and Audit Services Ensuring effective counter fraud and anti-corruption arrangements are in place.
-Fraud function compliant with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA 2014) Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor.
-Annual Governance Statement Public Sector Internal Audit Standards Progress Reports presented to the Audit Panel Annual Report from Head of Risk Management and Audit Services Ensuring an audit committee or equivalent group or function which is independent of the executive and accountable to the governing body: • provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment • that its recommendations are listened to and acted upon.
-Audit Panel Terms of Reference Agendas and Minutes published Managing data Ensuring effective arrangements are in Information Governance Framework
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional work Identified Robust internal control Aligning the risk management strategy and policies on internal control with achieving the objectives.
+Risk Management Policy and Strategy Audit Plan and Audit Reports Corporate Plan Review/Work Streams Corporate Risk Register Service Plans Evaluating and monitoring the authority's risk management and internal control on a regular basis.
+Ensuring effective counter fraud and anti- corruption arrangements are in place.
+Fraud function compliant with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA 2014) Anti-Fraud, Bribery and Corruption Strategy: Statement of Intent Response to Assurance Letters received from External Auditors Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor.
+Public Sector Internal Audit Standards

+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional work Identified Ensuring an audit committee or equivalent group or function which is independent of the executive and accountable to the governing body: • provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment • that its recommendations are listened to and acted upon.
+Agendas and Minutes published Managing data Ensuring effective arrangements are in place for the safe collection, storage, use and sharing of data, including processes to safeguard personal data.
+Ensuring effective arrangements are in place and operating effectively when sharing data with other bodies.

-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional work Identified place for the safe collection, storage, use and sharing of data, including processes to safeguard personal data.
-Information Governance Group Ensuring effective arrangements are in place and operating effectively when sharing data with other bodies.
-Data Sharing Protocol Advice from Legal and Risk Management provided Project Groups established Reviewing and auditing regularly the quality and accuracy of data used in decision making and performance monitoring.
-Internal Audit Plan Strong public financial management Ensuring financial management supports both long term achievement of outcomes and short-term financial and operational performance.
-Medium Term Financial Strategy Budget report Revenue/Capital Monitoring All reports presented to Council, Panels and Committees require Financial Comments Ensuring well-developed financial management is integrated at all levels of planning and control, including management of financial risks and controls.
-Qualified Managers in post.
-Budget report Financial Business Partners work with Directorates Revenue/Capital Monitoring Internal Audit Reports External Audit Letter/Report
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional work Identified Reviewing and auditing regularly the quality and accuracy of data used in decision making and performance monitoring.
+Internal Audit Plan NHS Data Security and Protection Toolkit Data Managers in place Safe and Sound Decisions Guidance Strong public financial management Ensuring financial management supports both long term achievement of outcomes and short-term financial and operational performance.
+Ensuring well-developed financial management is integrated at all levels of planning and control, including management of financial risks and controls.